The Best Things to Do in Thassos in Winter

 The Beautiful Limenaria, Thassos island, Greece.

-But to get the most out of the village, visit it during the day to enjoy the scenic surrounding.
+But to get the most out of the village, visit it during the day to enjoy the scenic surroundings.

-Then walk through its port, watch the sunset and close your day with a drink in one of the bars still open.
+Then walk through its port, watch the sunset, and close your day with a drink in one of the bars that are still open.
 You will also love the sweet shop in the center of the village, where locals prefer to gather and enjoy a peaceful afternoon.

 Thassos Beaches in Winter